scharlau/Java_examples/README.md

 The CSV file is used for the parsing example.

 The demo folder is an example of using junit with maven to do fizz buzz

+Week 8 has string methods, and the collections with secretlist example showing how to override methods